 [Caseen] But I do love that ending of the book.

 After I had written it, I almost felt like the book itself was a prologue and the eleven pages at the end were the meat and potatoes [laughs].

 I always tell people, “It’s labeled as the epilogue to the book, but you must read it.”

 You can download archival recordings of the original production of Shuffle Along for free.

-Special thanks: To our guest Caseen Gaines, the team at Sourcebooks for providing scheduling assistance, our Production Coordinator Mari Gonzales Curia and Content Producer Mona Lloyd for editorial contributions to this post.
+Special thanks: To our guest Caseen Gaines, the team at Sourcebooks for providing scheduling assistance, our Production Coordinator Mari Gonzalez Curia and Content Producer Mona Lloyd for editorial contributions to this post.
 The interview was lightly edited for grammar, clarity and time.

 Get Our Free Artists’ Mindset Course: